-Taxes are complicated.
-During a recent trial we asked all of the IRS agents if any of them had ever read the entire tax code.
+[Post Updated] Taxes are complicated.
+During a recent trial we asked all of the IRS agents in attendance if any of them had ever read the entire tax code.
 Not one had.
 With thousands of forms and tens of thousands of pages of statutes, rules and regulations, it’s no surprise that individuals and business owners often need to seek the advice of tax lawyers or CPAs.
 Most of that advice is good but even professionals make mistakes.
-Kansas City Chiefs quarterback Kyle Orton and says that Chicago law firm Chuhak & Tecson made such a mistake and he is suing for millions of dollars.
+Kansas City Chiefs quarterback Kyle Orton and says that Chicago law firm Chuhak & Tecson made a big mistake and he is suing them for millions of dollars.

 Orton says he and other NFL players relied on the law firm for tax advice.
 According to the complaint, the players invested in a complex oil and gas deal that was supposed to offer tax credits.
 When the credits didn’t materialize, Orton sued.
 He claims that the lawyers were negligent and misrepresented the tax implications of the investment.
 He says he relied on their bad advice when making the investment.